PEN Melbourne current projects

 For the latest news from PEN International and PEN Melbourne, from panels at Melbourne's literary festivals to international reports concerning freedom of expression, check out what we've been up to here.

-The PEN Melbourne Quarterly is sent out to members of PEN Melbourne four times a year by email as a PDF file.
+The PEN Melbourne Quarterly is sent out to members of PEN Melbourne twice a year by email as a PDF file.
 The Quarterly includes news from our committees, updates on PEN concerns and contributions of writing and poetry from members along with invitations to forthcoming PEN Melbourne events.
 Click here to read past issues.